 Return of Title IV Funds

-Repayment is defined as the unearned grant money the student must return to the College.
-The amount of repayment will be based on a formula prescribed by law that considers the date of withdrawal and the amount of federal grant funds (excluding work-study) received.
-Students who owe a repayment to the College will not be allowed to register for subsequent terms until outstanding charges are paid.
+Repayment is defined as the unearned grant money the student must return to the college.
+The amount of repayment will be based on a formula prescribed by federal policies that consider the date of withdrawal and the amount of federal grant funds (excludes Federal Work-Study) received.
+Students who owe a repayment to the college will not be allowed to register for subsequent terms until outstanding charges are paid.

 Federal Work-Study Program (FWS)

-Eligible work-study students are paid minimum wage as mandated by the Federal Fair Labor Standards Act for part-time employment on campus.
+Eligible work-study students are paid $10 per hour for part-time employment on campus.
 Students work in a variety of offices and departments with their work schedules built around their academic schedules.
+Students must complete a Free Application for Federal Student Aid (FAFSA) and may apply online at https://studentaid.gov.

 Alabama Student Assistance Program (ASAP)